ni/hps17k-panel/README.md

 Run the test server and self-test scripts on the HPS17K.

-- Run the self test with or without the capacitor voltage reforming procedure
+- Run the self test with or without the capacitor voltage reforming procedure (2 hour test)

 ![image](https://github.com/user-attachments/assets/4ecb04e3-e0db-4ab0-b3ac-600ee7c66853)